wael-h96/to-do-list-app/README.md

 ## Technologies:

     - Nextjs 13 for the front-end side (Client side).
-    - trpc  *a light library for building fully typesafe APIs*.
+    - trpc, a light library for building fully typesafe APIs.
-    - PostgreSql - *open source object-relational database*.
+    - PostgreSql, open source object-relational database.
-    - Prisma ORM - *a client query builder to interact with databases*.
+    - Prisma ORM, a client query builder to interact with databases.
     - Tailwind for styling.
     - Docker.